axenox/onscan.js/README.md

 1. Install via `npm install onscan.js` or `bower install onscan-js`
 2. Include `onscan.min.js` in your script
-3. Add the following script anywhere
+3. Add the following initilization script to run on page/view load.

 ```javascript
 // Enable scan events for the entire document